ryardley/pdsl/README.md

 npm install pdsl@next
 ```

-The following docs refer to pdsl 4+
+The following docs refer to pdsl 4+.
+Documentation for the `latest` version can be found [here](https://github.com/ryardley/pdsl/tree/v3.6.0)

 ## Predicate functions are just easier with PDSL